- What are ‘good’ fats and oils?

 In the day(s) before and on the day of an event, carbohydrates will be prioritised and dietary fats will be restricted, but they should not be completely neglected.
 This is simply to compensate for the caloric requirements for increased carbohydrate intake, but also to alleviate any unwanted digestive discomfort during a race as fat is metabolised slower than carbohydrates.

-After training or competition, dietary fats may be re-introduced as they can promote recovery.
-Milk is the ideal drink to initiate the recovery process because the fats aid the absorption of its protein, natural sugars and electrolytes.
+After training or competition, dietary fats may be re-introduced in cycling diet as they can promote recovery.
+Milk is the ideal drink to initiate the recovery process as it is one of the best protein sources.
+Also the fats aid the absorption of its protein, natural sugars and electrolytes.
 It is also great before bed too.
 Foods rich in omega-3 also help the body to recover after intense exercise by producing an anti-inflammatory response.